VissaMoutafis/Snake-Game-in-Cpp/README.md

 ## Prerequisities

-You need to install the following two packages:
+You need to install the following packages:

 - __libncurses5-dev__ : Developer’s libraries for ncurses,
 - __libncursesw5-dev__ : Developer’s libraries for ncursesw,
 - __gcc__ : C\C++ compiler,
 - __make__ : instalation tool.

-Open up a terminal and type the folllowing commands
+Open up a terminal and type the folllowing commands:

 ```shell
 #make sure everything is updated